The Tale of the Body Thief: Plot summary

 Lestat seeks help from other vampires but is completely ostracized.
+Louis turns Lestat away when he asks to turn his new body, arguing that Lestat ought to be happy to be human again and also calling him out for slandering him in previous writings.
 Marius is extremely angry at him for leaving such a powerful body to a thief.
-Likewise Louis turns Lestat away when he asks to turn his new body, arguing that Lestat ought to be happy to be human again and also calling him out for slandering him in previous writings.
 Lestat's only ally is David.

-David reveals that James was a gifted psychic who once joined the Talamasca, but was kicked out of the order for constant theft.
-James is a kleptomaniac who has stolen or schemed for literally everything he owns, from his house to his body.
-However, he also has major psychic problems, and his life is a series of cycles—he gets rich by theft, then often ends up in prison.
-Dying of cancer several years before, James tricked an inmate of a mental institution into switching bodies with him, allowing him a type of immortality.

 It is James's lack of imagination and petty thievery that allow Lestat and David to track him down.
 Despite his newfound wealth and powerful new body, James continues to steal jewelry from people.
 He also makes a conspicuous show of his wealth, boarding the Queen Elizabeth 2 and draining victims of their blood along the ship's path.
 The pattern allows his pursuers to easily find him aboard the ship.
 While Lestat manages to regain his body with David's help, he performs the switch during a sunrise and must immediately flee to a safe place during the day.
 When he awakes in the evening, he finds that both David and James have disappeared.

 Lestat finds David in Florida and is surprised to find that his friend, despite his earlier protestations, now wants to become a vampire.
 However, while taking his blood, Lestat discovers a final trick—when forced out of Lestat's body, James took over David's body instead of returning to his own.
 Lestat angrily attacks James, crushing his skull.
 The blow proves fatal—the injury damages James's brain and prevents him from either leaving the dying body or attempting another switch.

 David begins to enjoy life in the young body previously occupied by James.
 Lestat returns to New Orleans, reunites with Louis, and begins to renovate his old house in the French Quarter.
 However, Lestat regains his "evil" nature upon finally accepting his vampirism and decides to turn David against his wishes.
 David initially resists Lestat's aggressive advances, but eventually succumbs.
 Soon after David and Lestat admit their love for each other.
 David disappears again, prompting Lestat to fruitlessly search for him.
 Lestat returns to New Orleans and is surprised to find that David has already contacted Louis.